logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/configuration.md

 - Install `hsfs` python library
 - Configure the necessary Spark properties to authenticate and communicate with the Feature Store

+!!! note "HopsFS configuration"
+    It is not necessary to configure HopsFS if data is stored outside the Hopsworks file system.
+To do this define [Storage Connectors](../../fs/storage_connector/index.md) and link them to [Feature Groups](../../fs/feature_group/create.md) and [Training Datasets](../../fs/feature_view/training-data.md).

 When a cluster is configured for a specific project user, all the operations with the Hopsworks Feature Store will be executed as that project user.
 If another user needs to re-use the same cluster, the cluster can be reconfigured by following the same steps above.

 ## Connecting to the Feature Store